 Rethinking whether to post it or not – Check

-After thoughtful evaluation, we finally stumble upon the caption for a masterpiece we desire to post, and it ends up taking up most of the time to create an engaging presence on Social Media.
+After thoughtful evaluation, we finally stumbled upon the caption for a masterpiece we desired to post by using a social media scheduler.
+It takes up most of the time to create an engaging presence on Social Media.

 “Content is the king”

 Your pictures might tell a thousand words, but you still need to add your own creative content to make anyone stop and stare for a while.
-Make them curious to know the story behind it, inspire them to take an action or sometimes just give them a laugh.
+Make them curious to know the story behind it, inspire them to take action, or sometimes just give them a laugh.